Cotopaxi: Description

 On a clear day, Cotopaxi is clearly visible on the skyline from Latacunga and Quito.
 It is part of the chain of volcanoes around the Pacific Plate known as the Pacific Ring of Fire.
 It has an almost symmetrical cone that rises from a highland plain of about 3800 m, with a width at its base of about 23 km.
 It has one of the few equatorial glaciers in the world, which starts at the height of 5000 m.
 At its summit, Cotopaxi has an 800 × 550 m wide crater which is 250 m deep.
 The crater consists of two concentric crater rims, the outer one being partly free of snow and irregular in shape.
-The crater interior is covered with ice cornices and rather flat.
+The crater interior is covered with ice cornices and is rather flat.
 The highest point is on the outer rim of the crater on the north side.

 History

 Name

 According to locals who speak Quechua, coto means 'neck' and paxi means 'moon' (Quechua q'oto 'throat' + Aymara phakhsi 'moon').
 This refers to the crater of Cotopaxi that looks like a crescent moon.
 The mountain was honored as a sacred mountain by local Andean people, even before the Inca invasion in the 15th century.
 It was worshiped as rain sender, which served as the guarantor of the land's fertility, and at the same time its summit was revered as a place where gods lived.